replicate/dreambooth-template/README.md

 ## Publishing the model

 The training process creates, downloads, and extracts trained weights for your custom model.
-If you've got a machine with a GPU, you can run your custom model locally using `cog predict`, but you can also publish it to Replicate so that anyone can run it:
+If you've got a machine with a GPU, you can run your custom model locally using `cog predict`, but you can also publish it to Replicate so that anyone can run it from the web or using Replicate's API:

 1. Create a new model at https://replicate.com/create (You'll need beta access to do this.
 If you don't have access, you can [join the waitlist](https://replicate.com/join).)
 1. Once the `train` script has finished, publish it to the model you created by running